 Things to keep in mind

 When requesting a massage therapy prescription from a doctor, make sure you’re coming at it with the right intentions.
 The purpose of your health insurance is to cover medical expenses, and massage therapy can be a great way to benefit your wellness and healing.
 Be honest when speaking with your doctor regarding your symptoms and why you think massage would be a beneficial therapy.

 And for the sake of your financial health, make sure you only use your HSA or FSA for massage therapy expenses if you have a prescription from your doctor.
-It’s also important that you keep track of your records for tax season.
+It’s also important that you keep track of your records for tax time.
 Zeel makes this easy by itemizing every receipt – you’ll have a copy sent to your inbox after every massage.
 We’ve got your back!

 Getting the most from your insurance